 Times have been tough during this period of isolation, quarantine and loneliness.
 This has made it easy for several types of depression to form.

-Sheriff Owen you can visit Grand Lake Mental Health's website – glmhc.net – if you need mental health assistance.
-He said you can also call the Crisis Hotline 1.800.722.3611.
+Sheriff Owen said you can visit Grand Lake Mental Health's website – glmhc.net – if you need mental health assistance.
+He said you can also call the 24/7 Crisis Hotline 1.800.722.3611.

-If you need to speak with a deputy of police officer, you can call 918.338.4001.
+If you need to speak with a deputy or police officer, you can call 918.338.4001.
 Sheriff Owen also thanked Grand Lake Mental Health and recently retired police sergeant Jim Warring for all their help with getting the message out.

 « Back to News